SayemImran/event-management/README.md

 **Live Demo:**  https://event-management-4-vvux.onrender.com
 ---
-For testing purposes, you can log in to the Django admin panel using the following credentials:
+**Note: Confirmation mail may delay due to hosting site performance configuration.
+If so run this project localy** For testing purposes, you can log in to the Django admin panel using the following credentials:

 - **Username:** admin